 During my first pilgrimage, after leaving the shopping malls I had walked along a main road heading out of Matsuyma and on the way stopped at a bread shop for a little breakfast.
-I decided to stop there again and picked up a few simple things which I ate as I walked along.
-Memories of things I had done during my first pilgrimage were easily triggered by sightings of places and I just seemed to automatically stop and go through those same little experiences all over again.
+I decided to stop there again, picking up a few breads which I ate as I walked along.
 About an hour later I stopped at another Lawson to have some more coffee and another snack.
-I never seemed to eat regular meals but generally snacked as and when I wanted to or could.
+I rarely ate regular meals and mostly snacked as and when I wanted to or could.
 The snacks gave me energy and the breaks provided the little rest that I needed.
 I almost never felt particularly thirsty or hungry.
-After my quick stop for coffee Taizanji (#52) I knew was not that far away but from memory I knew the final approach to the temple was a steep 500m stretch.
-I passed under a first gate, then a second and a little further on was the temple car park along with some rest rooms.
-I was in need of the rest rooms so before heading on I detoured and walked towards the rest rooms.

 I remembered Enmyoji (#53) as being a very nice little temple and one I had liked very much.
 There was a main gate and further inside a beautifully shaped second gate.
-When I arrived there was a small group praying together but they were already at the daishi hall when I started my prayers at the main hall.
+When I arrived, there was a small group praying together but they had moved over to the daishi hall when I started my prayers at the main hall.
 I prayed quietly at each of the halls and then headed to the stamp office.
 There was a younger woman and an older man and I greeted them both as I entered.
-Since the older man requested my book I passed it too him, got out my photographs and passed those to the woman and told her to choose one she like.
-She seemed to enjoy looking through them and when she was done I passed them to the older man after he was done finishing with my stamp.
+Since the older man had requested my book I passed it to him, got out my photographs and passed those to the woman and told her to choose one she like.
+She seemed to enjoy looking through them and when she was done I passed them to the older man.
 There seemed to be two he particularly liked so he ended up with both.
 They both seemed really pleased and told me to help myself to some oranges in a box which may well have been left there by the elderly couple I had met in the car park back at Taizanji (#52).
 I took one and headed back outside and sat myself down.

 The front door of the coffee shop was open so I walked in and found 3 elderly men sitting at the counter glued to the TV watching a baseball game.
 An older woman was sat at a table near the door.
 I apologised for my intrusion and asked if they knew where Asanami Daishido was.
 One of the men told one of the other two to show me and he said it in a slightly teasing way.
 The volunteer got up from his position right next to the TV stepped outside the front door and pointed across the road.
 All I could see was a white building which didn't look like a temple building at all.
 I said, do you mean that white building and he said yes and then added that Asanami Daishido was the building behind it.
 I could just make out something up behind the white building.
 I thanked him and the people inside and made my way across to the white building opposite.

 I went into the ground floor office of the white building which had a sign - Hamada Pump - outside and with no one around except for a buzzer, I rang the buzzer.
 A woman's voice greeted me on the speaker and I told her I was here to stay at Asanami Daishido.
 She said she would open it for me right away and I met her coming down some steps on the side of the white building as I headed to the steps leading up to the Daishido.
 She was incredibly friendly.
 She unlocked the door to the Daishido and as soon as she slid it open and I got my first look inside I thought it was a fantastic and told her so.
-I immediately starting opening my ohenro bag to retrieve my photographs and she backed away thinking I was going to give her money or something but I explained it was just a little osettai from me.
-She ended up selecting two photos and happy with her choice told me to make myself at home before disappearing back into the white building again.
+I immediately starting opening my ohenro bag to retrieve my photographs and she backed away thinking I was going to give her money or something.
+I explained it was just a little osettai from me.
+She ended up selecting two photos, told me to make myself at home and then disappearing back into the white building again.